MachoDrone/UbDt2204modules/README.md

   - `wget -qO - https://raw.githubusercontent.com/MachoDrone/UbDt2204modules/main/nvtop-installer.sh| sudo bash`
     - Run with: `./nvtop.sh`or simply type `nvtop`
       - - a *nvtop.sh* file is supplied in home folder so user finds and remembers it exists whenever they list the home directory.
-        - this is an older product than nvitop, favored by some users.
+        - this is an older product than nvitop, different chart, favored by some users.

       .